martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.4.3
+The present version is 4.4.4
 New features:
+- External LAPACK library link option
+- OpenMP for parallel search of new points
 - OpenMPI support (only available for number of tries)
 - OpenMP parallelisation for independent live point search
 - New user function calling method